Ama.zo - Cozinha Peruana

 What to expect on your first visit

 Paredes's approach centres on vegetables and on the depth of Peruvian technique: the acidic brightness of ceviches, the layered heat of aji-based sauces, the slow-cooked textures associated with Andean traditions.
 For a first-timer, the most useful expectation to set is this: Peruvian cuisine here is not a fusion shortcut or a simplified export version.
-It is specific, confident, and built around flavour contrasts that reward attention.
+It is specific, confident, built around flavour contrasts that reward attention.
 Order broadly across the menu rather than defaulting to one or two safe choices.

-There is a second Ama.zo location , Ama.zo - Pátio Higienópolis , for those who prefer a more central or accessible neighbourhood.
+There is a second Ama.zo location, Ama.zo - Pátio Higienópolis, for those who prefer a more central or accessible neighbourhood.
 Both carry the same culinary identity, so your choice between them can be purely logistical.

 Does the service earn the price?